merlinrabens/iota-node/README.md

 4. Invoke docker run as follows:
 `docker run -d --net=host --name iota-node -e API_PORT=14265 -e UDP_PORT=14600 -e TCP_PORT=15600 -v /iri/data:/iri/data -v /iri/conf/neighbors:/iri/conf/neighbors bluedigits/iota-node:latest`

-## Options
+## Ports
-  _Ports_: You can specify a different API port and different UDP/TCP receiver ports by changing the values behind the -e flags.
+You can specify a different API port and different UDP/TCP receiver ports by changing the values behind the -e flags when invoking _docker run_.

 ## Note
 The syncing process takes a while so be patient.
 You can watch the logging with: `docker logs iota-node -f`